 - A. The primary objective of the Field Training and Evaluation Program (FTEP) is to: - 1. ensure that all Probationary Police Officers (PPOs) receive effective field training, predicated upon staffing the Field Training Officer (FTO) position with qualified officers. - 2. instill the guiding principles of safety and lawful policing that will sustain PPOs throughout their career. - 3. ensure through proper training and evaluation that only competent, motivated, and ethical individuals become Chicago police officers. - B. The designation of "Field-Qualified" at the end of the training cycles is not the only determining factor as to whether or not a PPO is qualified to serve as a Chicago police officer.
-FTOs or supervisors who become aware of problematic behavior or performance will request a hearing by the Field Training and Evaluation Review Board.
-Any recommendation by the board will be forwarded through the chain of command to the Superintendent of Police.
+FTOs or supervisors who become aware of problematic behavior or performance will request a hearing by the Field Training and Evaluation Review Board, consistent with the Department directive titled "Field Training and Evaluation Review Board."
+Any recommendation by the board will sent to the Chief, Bureau of Patrol for review and forwarded through the chain of command to the Superintendent of Police.
 The board will review the totality of the PPO's performance throughout the probationary period and make a determination as to whether or not the PPO is qualified to become a Chicago police officer. - C. Consistent with the Department directive titled "Field Training and Evaluation Review Board," the review board: - 1. may convene upon request if problematic behavior or performance is documented during the probationary period. - 2. will convene if a PPO is not deemed "field qualified" at the end of any remedial training cycle.